tulz-app/frontroute/README.md

 * `completeN` accepts a stream of `() => Unit` functions

-When the route is matched,
-* subscribes to this stream,
-* "executes" the functions emitted by the stream.
+When the route is matched, `frontroute` subscribes to this stream and "executes" the functions emitted by the stream.

 As soon as the route changes (another `complete` or `completeN` is "triggered"), the subscription is cancelled.